camaraproject/Commonalities/documentation/CAMARA_API_DG_new.md

 ## Table of Contents

 ## Introduction
-Camara uses OpenAPI Specification (OAS) to describe its APIs.
-The below guidelines specify the restrictions or conventions to be followed within the OAS yaml by all Camara APIs (referred below simply as APIs).
+CAMARA uses OpenAPI Specification (OAS) to describe its APIs.
+The below guidelines specify the restrictions or conventions to be followed within the OAS yaml by all CAMARA APIs (referred below simply as APIs).

 ### Conventions
 The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.